top of page

 AALSH703.jpg

-"Charles Elbourne died in 1908 but this photograph (above) shows him walking down Church Street when he was 68 years of age accompanied by his little grandson Charlemagne, then 5 years and 8 months old; in 1914 he (Charlemagne) enlisted to fight the Germans."
+"Charles Elbourne died in 1908 but this photograph (in around 1900) shows him walking down Church Street when he was 68 years of age accompanied by his little grandson Charlemagne, then 5 years and 8 months old; In 1914 Charlemagne enlisted to fight the Germans."
 From A Record of Shelford Parva by Fanny Wale.

 AALSH365.PNG